uTensor/utensor-helloworld/docs/getting-started.md

 │       └── my_model.hpp
 └── uTensor.lib
 ```
-The Jupyter-notebook, [mnist_conv.ipynb](https://github.com/uTensor/utensor-helloworld/blob/master/mnist_conv.ipynb), hosts the training code and uses the uTensor API, which generates C++ code from the trained model.
+The Jupyter notebook [mnist_conv.ipynb](https://github.com/uTensor/utensor-helloworld/blob/master/mnist_conv.ipynb) hosts the training code and uses the uTensor API to generate C++ code from the trained model.
 For simplicity, the project already contains the generated C++ code in the `constant` and `models` folders, so they are ready to be compiled.
 These pre-generated code will be overwritten after you run the notebook in the next section.